 A bodybuilding program is designed to induce hypertrophy in the athlete's muscle, stimulating muscular growth.
 This is often done by exercising each body part approximately twice per week in a "splits" that target certain groups of muscle per training session.

-Except in the case of the big 3 compound movements, bodybuilding programs rarely focus on working off of a percentage of a lifter's one rep max because they include so many accessory movements where a 1RM isn't always helfpul.
+Except in the case of the big 3 compound movements, bodybuilding routines rarely focus on working off of a percentage of a lifter's one rep max because they include so many accessory movements where a 1RM isn't always helpful.
 Instead, the number of sets, amount of rest in between sets, and rep ranges are often manipulated to induce hypertrophy.
 Of course, the weight lifted helps achieve this goal too.